University of Toronto Daniels Faculty of Architecture (Heritage)

 Size: 14800 sq. ft.

 This 19th-century historical building is being upgraded with modern mechanical systems.
-These include the tie-in to the main high-pressure steam line from the University of Toronto with specialized underground perma-pipe installations that will provide the heat for this building.
+These includes the tie-in to the main high-pressure steam line from the University of Toronto with specialized underground perma-pipe installations that will provide the heat for this building.
 Other improvements include specialized piping systems in restricted spaces, radiant heating and cooling systems, and five mechanical rooms including the attic space.